MarioWindsor/gsdp-cms-website/_data/sidebar_head.md

 ---
-heading: Architecture that Inspires and Endures
+title: Architecture that Inspires and Endure
-content: Rooted in Human-Centric Design, our unique approach combines functionality with timeless beauty!
+body: Rooted in Human-Centric Design, our unique approach combines functionality with timeless beauty!
 ---